Looking for simple laundry tips to help your clothes last longer? Here are 14 simple tips you can use today.

 Specifically, salad dressing oil is one of the worst.

 If you have an oil spill, for the best chance of success, you want to act as quickly as possible.

 Blue Dawn Detergent is your friend.

-Rub it into the stain and immediately wash per washing instructions.
+Rub it into the stain with a brush like this to get the stain out of all the fibers and immediately wash per washing instructions.

 7. Pay attention to fabric care labels

 This has saved me with many a garment.

 The fabric care labels are there for a reason.

 If it says to wash in cold, wash in cold.
 If it says “delicate” and “don’t dry” make sure to follow the instructions.